google/benchmark/docs/reducing_variance.md

 Reducing sources of variance is OS and architecture dependent, which is one reason some companies maintain machines dedicated to performance testing.

-Some of the easier and and effective ways of reducing variance on a typical Linux workstation are:
+Some of the easier and effective ways of reducing variance on a typical Linux workstation are:

 1. Use the performance governor as [discussed